graphhopper/graphhopper/docs/core/quickstart-from-source.md

 ### Library

+Look [here](http://graphhopper.com/#community) for the maven snippet to use GraphHopper in your application.
 To use an unreleased snapshot version of GraphHopper you need the following snippet in your pom.xml as those versions are not in maven central:

 ```xml